igordinuzzi/malagatrivia/README.md

 ## Technologies

-The Unity Yoga Collective website utilizes the following technologies:
+The Malaga Trivia website utilizes the following technologies:

 - Figma for design.
-- Material Icons and FontAwesome for icons.
+- FontAwesome for icons.
 - CSS for styling.
 - HTML for content.
-- JavaScript for responsive menu and accordion.
+- JavaScript for quiz features.
 - Visual Studio Code for development.
 - GitHub for version control.
 - ChatGPT for content creation.

+WIP ---------------------->

 ## Testing